skycode9/DevTinder-NodeApp/ReadMe.md

 - Create a UserSchema and UserModel
 - Create POST/SignUp API to add data to the Database
 - Push some documents using API calls from postman

+## Diving into the APIS

+- JS Object VS JSON find the diffrence
+- Add the express.json() middleware to your app for convert your json to js object
+- Make your signup API dynamic to receive dat from end user